 Hunters should carry their licence on them at all times while hunting.

-Unless specified, licences can be purchased for a period of one or three years.
+Unless specified, licences can be purchased for a period of up to one year (short term) or up to three years (long term).

 A range of licence types are available, depending on the requirements of the individual hunter